mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

-Then we can change around the background color, and the linear-gradient.
+Then we can change around the background color, and the linear-gradient using the `var()` function.

 ```css
 body {